 If you fail to do so, cURL will send the binary output of the online file to your terminal, which will likely cause it to malfunction.

 Here’s what it looks like when we initiate the download of a 500KB word document.

-The word document begins to download and the current progress of the download is shown in the terminal.
+The word document begins to download, and it shows the download progress in the terminal.
 When the download completes, the file will be available in the directory we saved it to.

-In this example, no directory was specified, so it was saved to our present working directory (the directory from which we ran the cURL command).
+In this example, we didn’t specify a directory, so the file was saved to our present working directory (the directory from which we ran the cURL command).